yikesaxe/Continuous-Memory-Profiler/stateless-sampling/stateless-sampling-tests.md

 } SampleHeader;
 ```

-The user pointer is offset by `HEADER_SIZE` (16 bytes), ensuring 16-byte alignment is maintained.
+The user pointer is offset by `HEADER_SIZE` (16 bytes = 128 bits), ensuring 16-byte alignment is maintained.

 ### 7.2 Thread-Local State